mythril-forge/homebrew-classes/docs/character/chocolate/class/cleric_tempest.md

 ### Channel Divinity: Destructive Wrath
 Starting at 2nd level, you can use your Channel Divinity to wield the power of the storm with unchecked ferocity.

-When you roll lightning or thunder damage, you can use your Channel Divinity to deal maximum damage, instead of rolling.
+When you roll thunder or lightning damage, you can use your Channel Divinity to deal maximum damage, instead of rolling.

-## Thunderbolt Strike
+### Channel Divinity: Thunderbolt Strike
-At 6th level, when you deal lightning or thunder damage to a Large or smaller creature, you can also push it up to 10 feet away from you.
+At 6th level, you can use your Channel Divinity to further enhance your combat capabilities.

+When you roll thunder damage, lightning damage, or hit a target with a melee attack, you can use your Channel Divinity to cast *Thunderous Smite* and immediately apply its effects to an attack.

+For you, it does not require a bonus action, it does not require concentration, its duration is instantaneous, and triggers instantly.

+If the source of the trigger would effect multiple creatures, they all suffer the effects of the spell.

 ## Divine Strike
 At 8th level, you gain the ability to infuse your weapon strikes with divine energy.
-Once on each of your turns when you hit a creature with a weapon attack, you can cause the attack to deal an extra 1d8 thunder damage to the target.
-When you reach 14th level, the extra damage increases to 2d8.
+Once on each of your turns when you hit a creature with a weapon attack, you can cause the attack to deal an extra 1d8 lightning damage to the target.
+When you reach 14th level, the extra damage increases to 2d8

 ## Stormborn
 At 17th level, you have a flying speed equal to your current walking speed whenever you are not underground or indoors.